Solar Home Systems

 After Solar Installation:

 “Going solar” doesn’t have to be 100% transition from the grid.
-Depending on the reason for going solar, one can still maintain a small % of their power consumption on the grid.
+Depending on the reason for going solar, one can still maintain a certain % of their power consumption on the grid.

 Energy Cost Comparison